 Sarah Sayeed, PhD, is a Senior Advisor to the Community Affairs Unit for the City of New York.
 Previously, Dr. Sayeed served as Director of Community Partnerships for the Interfaith Center of New York, working to foster interfaith dialogue, civic engagement and community outreach across the five boroughs.
 She has also taught communications and cultural competency in health care at the School of Public Affairs at Baruch College.
 Dr. Sayeed’s research on communications, addiction and treatment within the adolescent and Muslim communities has appeared in numerous books and journals.
 In 2014, she was recognized by the NYPD Community Affairs Bureau, Council Member Jumaane Williams, and Brooklyn Borough President Eric Adams for her service to the city’s immigrant communities and her support of the Police Department.
 In addition to her professional work with faith communities, Dr. Sayeed also serves as a Board Member for Women in Islam, Inc. and is a member of CUNY Dispute Resolution Center’s Advisory Group.
 She is also a member of the Islamic Society of North America Mosque Development Committee.
 Sayeed received a Bachelor's degree from Princeton University, where she studied sociology and Near East Studies.
 She is also a graduate of the University of Pennsylvania Annenberg School for Communication, where she completed both her Master’s degree and PhD.

-Saara Thakker is 11 years old.
+Saara Thakker is 14 years old and lives in Australia.